 A lot of the strategies that work for non-luxury e-comm brands don't work for luxury brands and products.

 Direct Response vs. Brand Messaging

 This is extremely effective because it is measurable and trackable, targets a specific audience, and has a straightforward offer.
 This type of campaign will generally include copy similar to "30% off today!", "Provide your email for a discount.", or "Buy now!".

 Meaning, these statements should spark a feeling within the audience and directly correlate with the culture of the brand.
 In this case, remaining true to your image and branding is just as important as marketing the actual product.

 The Challenge with Luxury Brands

 The best way to solve the luxury brand direct marketing challenge is through social proof.
 These companies need to blend their story with their marketing campaigns and focus on social proof.

 For example, Apple's 'Think Different' campaign urged viewers to break away from mainstream consumerism and to take a look at things from a different perspective.
 This campaign didn't discuss or feature any of their actual products.
 However, it told a story that was cohesive with their brand and was an extremely successful campaign.

-Creative is Key
+1. Creative is Key

 Including external resources can be especially beneficial to your campaigns.
 Implement things such as testimonials, or press and influencer content.
 This will prove that people like your brand and products and that they're worth the price tag.

-Keep the Conversation Flowing
+2. Keep the Conversation Flowing

 Since your campaign didn't show much of the product, this is their time to shine.
 However, you want to do this in a way that makes sense.

-Get your name out there
+3. Get your name out there

 Exposure and press are key elements to branding your company while building social proof.
 Your dollar will go farther with Facebook ads if you have press to back up your products and your name.

-In a Nutshell
+Luxury Brands in a Nutshell

 Marketing for luxury brands can be a longer process than regular e-comm marketing.
 Incorporate your brand's story, remain true to your brand, and build social proof.